 - In the Manage Signatures App, add a new rule and name it.

-- In the Senders tab, select the shared mailbox address.
-Use the Add… button.
+- On the Senders tab, use the Add button, click Selected senders and select the shared mailbox address.

-- Optionally, you can also set up specific keywords that will trigger or suppress this rule.
+- Optionally, you can use the Recipients tab if you want to add the signature to emails sent to selected recipients only, as shown on the screen below.
+You can also go to the Keywords tab to set up specific keywords that will trigger or suppress this rule.

 - Repeat the procedure to set up the signature for a user mailbox.